 Just a short walk from the Pantheon, in Piazza di Pietra, are the majestic remains of the Temple of the deified Hadrian (Hadrianeum), built by Antoninus Pius, Hadrian’s adopted son and successor.
 Only eleven columns with capitals and the cella wall of the original temple are still visible today.

 The temple to the divine Hadrian was erected in the Campus Martius (Field of Mars) and was dedicated in AD 145.
-The order is Corinthian, and the columns are 15-metre-high and made of Proconnesian marble with its characteristic greyish colour.
+The order is Corinthian, and the columns stand 15 metres tall and are made of Proconnesian marble with its characteristic greyish colour.
 Only the lower part of the entablature is left from the original (the highest section being a reconstruction).
 16th and 17th-century drawings showed the edifice’s appearance when the original entablature was still in place.

-The cella and columns (part of the temple’s north side) stand upon a stylobate and large podium.
-A deep excavation in front of the colonnade has exposed the original ground level of the temple precinct, 5 meters below the present floor level.
+The cella and columns (part of the temple’s north side) stand upon a stylobate and a large podium.
+A deep excavation in front of the colonnade has exposed the original ground level of the temple precinct, 5 metres below the present floor level.

 Several excavations between the sixteenth and twentieth centuries in the vicinity of the temple have identified the line of a monumental wall in peperino tufa running parallel with the northern flank of the temple.
 This wall was part of a large enclosure wall that formed the temple’s porticus.
-During these excavations, a series of marble reliefs were also discovered.
+During these excavations, a series of marble reliefs was also discovered.
 A recent theory suggesting that they adorned the attic of the portico has been favoured by scholars.
-However, various other theories have been offered; the attic of the temple, the temple podium or the outer temple portico.
+However, various other theories have been proposed: the temple attic, the temple podium, or the outer temple portico.

-Nineteen panels survive from what was potentially a much larger series.
+Nineteen panels survive from what may have been a much larger series.
 They were carved in relief with personifications of provinces altered with depictions of captured arms and armour.
 The reliefs were found without inscriptions, but each figure wore and carried distinctive costumes and attributes.
-Scholars have attempted to name the provinces they were meant to represent, but unfortunately, they have not all been successfully identified.
+Scholars have attempted to name the provinces they were meant to represent, but unfortunately, not all have been successfully identified.

 The panels are on display in five different collections in Rome and Naples.
 Seven provinces and three reliefs with trophies are prominently displayed in the courtyard of the Palazzo dei Conservatori in Rome (Capitoline Museums).